 - If the user input contains “buy,” the bot will respond with

-. - If the user input contains “rent,” the bot will respond with
+Great!
+Let me show you our available properties for sale. - If the user input contains “rent,” the bot will respond with

-. - Else if none of the conditions are met, the bot will respond with
+Sure!
+We've got amazing properties for rent.
+Here's the list. - Else if none of the conditions are met, the bot will respond with

 I'm sorry, I didn't understand.
-Please respond by typing "Buy" or "Rent"
+Please respond by typing "Buy" or "Rent".

 2. Filtering job application candidates